avaneev/prvhash/README.md

 used as an effective PRNG.
 The period of this minimal PRNG is at least `2^160`.
 The initial parameters can be varied at will, and won't "break" the PRNG.
-Setting only the `Seed` or `lcg` value guarantees a random start point within the whole PRNG period.
+Setting only the `Seed` or `lcg` value guarantees a random start point within the whole PRNG period, with at least 2^64 spacing.
 Here is the code:

 ```
 #include "prvhash_core.h"